AverseABFun/CDAdventure/DOCS.md

 # Documentation for writing games

 All games are written in json in the games directory.
 Please do not have spaces in the game name, as this will render it uncompilable until you rename it.
-This documentation is only for the latest version(currently 1.3) and earlier version will likely be added as special modes in future versions.
+This documentation is only for the latest version(currently 1.3(1)) and earlier version will likely be added as special modes in future versions.
 Also note that all fields the compiler doesn't recognize, it ignores.

+As of adding 1.31, the game file argument passed to the compiler can now be a directory with a game.json file in it.
+This is true for 1.3 and 1.31.

 ## `meta`